People, Planet, Profit at Inn by the Sea

 Green by Design:

-Solar panels, recycled sheet rock walls, recycled cork floors, recycled rubber floors in the cardio room, air to air heat exchangers, dual flush toilets, preferred hybrid parking, 3 electric car docks, sheet and towel reuse programs, amenities in pumps, water in reusable glass bottles, LED lighting & composting waste from food & grounds are just a few of the green design features which helped Inn by the Sea’s addition achieve LEED® Silver, Preferred Hotels GIFFTS award, and Maine DEP Environmental Leader Green Lodging certifications.
+Solar panels, recycled sheet rock walls, recycled cork floors, air to air heat exchangers, dual flush toilets, preferred hybrid parking, 7 electric car docks, sheet and towel reuse programs, amenities in pumps, water in reusable glass bottles, LED lighting & composting waste from food & grounds are just a few of the green design features which helped Inn by the Sea’s addition achieve LEED® Silver, Preferred Hotels GIFFTS award, and Maine DEP Environmental Leader Green Lodging certifications.

-Inn by the Sea, Department of Conservation and Bureau of Parks and Land are collaborating to restore habitat for endangered New England Cottontail Rabbits at Crescent Beach State Park.
-In an effort to stop New England cottontails from vanishing, the Inn has assumed responsibility for continually removing acres of invasive, non indigenous plants such as bamboo, from state property, and re planting with indigenous shrubs to create safe habitat, a ‘Rabitat’, for New England cottontails.
+Inn by the Sea, Department of Conservation and Bureau of Parks and Land have been collaborating to restore habitat for endangered New England Cottontail Rabbits at Crescent Beach State Park.
+In an effort to stop New England cottontails from vanishing, the Inn assumed responsibility for continually removing acres of invasive, non indigenous plants such as bamboo, from state property, and re planting with indigenous shrubs to create safe habitat, a ‘Rabitat’, for New England cottontails.
 The rabbits were named as candidates for the US Endangered Species Act in 2006.
 In 2021 Inn by the Sea again worked with the State Parks Department on an experimental green program to rid Crescent beach State park of Japanese knotweed.
 The Inn invited a herd of goats from Kennebunk to chomp through a designated plot of Park land.
 Much to the entertainment of guests and community the Scapegoats(R) ate through the invasives and will return in summer of 2022 to again take down the knotweed.

 Support for Local Schools: